 |

-written in everything from Ruby, to Rails, to Java, and all source code was
+several in-house tools (written in everything from Ruby, to Rails, to Java).
+Finally, I was part of

-effort involved learning how to install and configure every layer of Twitter’s
+scratch.
+This effort involved learning how to install and configure every layer of Twitter’s stack,

 |